Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/deployment.md

     ```
     - When running this command, you must select the `subscription name` and `location` from the drop-down menus to specify the deployment location for all resources.
     - Please be aware that this sample can only be deployed in the EastUS2, WestUS2, or CentralUS regions.
 Make sure you choose one of these regions during the deployment process.
-    - The azd provision command will prompt you to enter values for the `B2CTenantId`, `StandaloneAppClientId`, `existingResourceGroupName`, `fhirid` and `smartonfhirwithb2c` parameters:
+    - The azd provision command will prompt you to enter values for the `B2CTenantId`, `StandaloneAppClientId`, `existingResourceGroupName` and `fhirid` parameters:
         - `B2CTenantId` : This parameter takes Tenant ID of your B2C Tenant which you deployed earlier.
             - Note: If you have opted for Microsoft Entra ID you can skip this parameter.
         - `StandaloneAppClientId` : This parameter takes Application ID / Client ID of Inferno Standalone Patient App which you created earlier.